gdmoney/fitness/README.md

 2025.12.31 ***`Upper `*** **run:** 1m • **pullups:** 45x9x1, 10x3 • **cable x-over:** 15x4 • **tri pushdown:** 20x4
 2025.12.30 ***`Lower `*** **elpt:** 15 min • **SSB squat:** 260x1, 280x1, 180x10x4 • **farmer's walk:** 215x1mx4
 2025.12.29 ***`Upper `*** **elpt:** 10 min • **bench press:** 275x4x1, 225x10x2, 205x10x2 • **DB curl:** 20x5
 **Mon** - I'm a bit disappointed I did get 5 reps on 275 but I'm not really surprised considering I haven't been benching consistently in the last few months.
-I need to start BB benching heavy at least once a week and I should definitely hit 5 next year and maybe even 6-7. **Tue** - 280 is a PR but I wasn't happy with the depth. **Wed** - good workout; 45lbs for 9 is a PR but the ROM could've been better; go for 10 next year; go up on cable x-over. **Thur** - rest day. **Fri** - got lightheaded during the top set so I had to stop, otherwise I think the strength was there for 10 reps; I'm confident I can hit this next year. **Sat** - good run. **Sun** - I'm quite happy with 18 on DB bench press which is a PR; I'm confident I can hit 20 next year. **Recap** - good week to close out the montht and the year strong.
+I need to start BB benching heavy at least once a week and I should definitely hit 5 next year and maybe even 6-7. **Tue** - 280 is a PR but I wasn't happy with the depth. **Wed** - good workout; 45 lbs for 9 is a PR but the ROM could've been better; go for 10 next year; go up on cable x-over. **Thur** - rest day. **Fri** - got lightheaded during the top set so I had to stop, otherwise I think the strength was there for 10 reps; I'm confident I can hit this next year. **Sat** - good run. **Sun** - I'm quite happy with 18 on DB bench press which is a PR; I'm confident I can hit 20 next year. **Recap** - good week to close out the month and the year strong.
 Total number of sets: 52.
 December missed workouts: 1.

 2025.12.28 ***`Cardio`*** **ab wheel:** 25x4
 2025.12.27 ***`Cardio`*** **run:** 2m